TophatSynth/medic_backup/MD2001/Lecture Notes/Week 11/Clinical anatomy of the vertebral column.md

 - Lumbarisation - S1 is detached from sacrum
 - Sacralisation - L5 is fused to sacrum
-- Spondylosis - osteoarthritis (degeneration) of the spine/facet joints -> abnromal fusion and immobilisation
+- Spondylosis - osteoarthritis (degeneration) of the spine/facet joints -> abnormal fusion and immobilisation
 	- Common in cervical and lumbar regions
-- Spondylolysis - Stress fracture through the pars interarticularis of the lumbar vertebrae #tofinish laminae? pedicle
+- Spondylolysis - Stress fracture through the pars interarticularis (pedicle) of the lumbar vertebrae
 	- Scotty dog - snapped neck
 - Spondylolithesis - Anterior slip of a vertebra on the lower segment due to a fracture of the pedicle or weakness of the ligamentum flavum
 - Akylosing spondylitis - inflammatory disease of the joints/ligaments of the spine -> eventually causes ankylosis of vertebral and sacroiliac joint (bamboo spine)